Engaging a builder

 All registered building practitioners (except companies) are issued with a Photo ID card that lists the category of registration for the work they are eligible to complete.

 Before engaging a building practitioner, you should check their ID card to ensure they are suitable to undertake the work.

-You can also check if a building practitioner or company is registered using the VBA’s Find a practitioner directory.
+You can also check if a building practitioner or company is registered using our Find a practitioner directory.